 While you can take care of many aspects of maintenance in your home, it is recommended that your furnace be inspected by a professional before the furnace operating season.
 This will ensure that your furnace is operating effectively and can provide quality heat in the home.

 Your system will be checked in a number of ways to ensure each component is functioning as it should be.
-This will include operating pressures, condensation system, air handler temperatures, safety testing for carbon monoxide, inspecting the chimney flue, fan belt check and performance and other maintenance tasks.
+This will include operating pressures, condensation system, air handler temperatures, safety testing for carbon monoxide, inspecting the chimney flue, fan belt check and performance, and other maintenance tasks.
 Every aspect of your unit is inspected to ensure that the system is functioning properly.
-You will be able to rest easy in a comfortably heated home knowing that your furnace is operating at premium performance.
+You will be able to rest easy in a comfortably heated home knowing that your furnace is operating at peak performance.

 To learn more about furnace maintenance or to have your system inspected by professionals, contact Enercare today.